missyalienn/workbench-mvp/docs/reddit_fetcher_design.md

 High‑level flow:
 - Planner produces a SearchPlan (plan_id, subreddits, search_terms, notes).
-- RedditFetcher queries Reddit, collects candidate posts, applies scoring + filters, then fetches top‑level comments.
+- RedditFetcher queries Reddit, runs the validation/cleaning pipeline, scores qualified posts, and fetches top‑level comments.
 - The result is a FetchResult with Post and Comment objects suitable for downstream summarization and planning.
+(See `docs/reddit_fetcher_validation.md` for the full veto/clean/filter breakdown.)

 Citation note:
 - Every Post.url is a full Reddit permalink so the LLM can cite original sources in answers.